dtx319/dtx319/README.md

 Hello World! 👋 My name is Dennis.

 Welcome to my GitHub!
-Feel free to browse some of the projects that I have been or am currently working on.
+Feel free to browse some of the projects that I have previously worked on or am currently working on.

 Feel free to reach out to me via [LinkedIn](https://linkedin.com/in/dxiong1) or [email](mailto:dtx319+7@gmail.com).
 I also have a profile on [Credly](https://credly.com/users/dtx319).